Why you should Visit the pacific northwest

 - Hike the forests of Crater Lake overlooking the pristine blue waters of this volcanic crater

 - Drive the Pacific Coast Scenic Byway and explore the pristine beaches and hidden tide pools

 - Get active in the Columbia River Gorge with forest trails and plentiful outdoor adventures

 - Walk all or part of the Pacific Crest Trail, a 2,650 miles trek through California, Oregon and Washington

-- Visit two active volcanoes, Mount Rainier and St Helens with a wide choice of outdoor activities
+- Visit two active volcanoes, Mount Rainier and St Helens, whilst doing outdoor activities

 OUR SPECIALISTS’ “MAD TO MISS”

 With more scenic byways than any other state, this is the perfect destination to hit the road.
 Snaking through the region, these byways link the best of what is on offer.
 Route 101 is known as the Pacific Coast Scenic Byway and trails the entire coastal stretch from the Colombia River to the California border, winding past pristine beaches, rugged cliffs, rolling sand dunes and temperate rainforests

 A LITTLE MORE ABOUT THE PACIFIC NORTHWEST